On the Log Abundance for Compact {K{\"a}hler} threefolds II: Miayoka's inequality on complex orbifolds

 Harder-Narasimhan filtrations and Jordan-H\"older filtrations exist for orbifold coherent sheaves, with respect to orbifold K\"ahler classes.
 To see this, we can adapt the classic argument (see for example \cite[Section V.7]{Kob14}) to the orbifold setting.
-The first step is to construct an appropriate orbifold metric on the locally free part of a torsion-free orbifold coherent sheaf.
+We first prove two lemmas.